junior-jl/learning-python/object-oriented-programming/notes.md

 It is the process of redefining a parent class's method in a subclass.
 In the previous example, the Rectangle and Circle classes were overriding the getArea() method from the Shape class.
 In this case:

-- the method in the parent class is called the **overriden method**.
+- the method in the parent class is called the **overridden method**.
 - the methods in the child classes are called the **overriding methods**.

 #### Advantages and key features of method overriding

 - The derived classes can give their own specific implementations to inherited methods without modifying the parent class methods.
 - For any method, a child class can use the implementation in the parent class or make its own implementation.
-- Method overriding needes inheritance, and there should be at least one derived class to implement it.
+- Method overriding needs inheritance, and there should be at least one derived class to implement it.
 - The methods in the derived classes usually have a dissimilar implementation.

 ### Operator overloading